torcolvin/couchbase-lite-wiki/Replication-Protocol.md

 The changes are _not_ sent as a response to this request, rather as a series of `changes` messages, each containing information about zero or more changes.
 These are sent in chronological order.

 Once all the existing changes have been sent, the end is signaled via an empty `changes` message.
 Ordinarily, that will be the last message sent.
-However, if the `continuous` property was set in the `getchanges` request, the recipient will continue to send `changes` messages as new changes are made to its database, until the connection is closed.
+However, if the `continuous` property was set in the `subChanges` request, the recipient will continue to send `changes` messages as new changes are made to its database, until the connection is closed.

 The optional `filter` parameter names a filter function known to the recipient that limits which changes are sent.
 If this is present, any other properties to the request will be passed as parameters to the filter function.
 The Sync Gateway only recognizes the filter `sync_gateway/bychannel`, which requires the parameter `channels` whose value is a comma-delimited set of channel names.